replikativ/datahike/doc/adl/adr-002-db-record.md

 ![datahike-db-record](../assets/datahike-db-record.svg)

+Additionally simplify `DB` copy process after connections and transactions.

 #### Pro

-- cleaner DB record
+- unified and cleaner DB record
-- extensible
+- more extensible through nested structures
+- creates prerequisits for future metrics and additional meta data like migration history that needs to be stored in the record

 #### Contra

-- possibily breaking changes if not every old field is mapped to the new way
+- possibily breaking changes if not every old field is mapped to the new implementation
+- migration path adds more friction
 - a lot of documentation needs to be adjusted
 - refactoring needs to be done on sensitive code (`datahike.api`, `datahike.connector`, `datahike.db`)

+### Extension

+Instead of refactoring all new fields should be added into categories as proposed in the first [option](#refactoring).

+#### Pro

+- only little impact to existing versions
+- no refactoring necessary

+#### Contra

+- unclear how `DB` fields relate to each other
+- mixed `DB` fields with categories and plain fields
+- `datahike.connector` extensions more complex due to complex `DB` copy code

 ## Status